This is a guide covering the best lenses for the Canon Rebel T7i.

 The Canon EF-S 60mm is one such example.

-It’s significantly cheaper than the average macro lens and delivers a 1:1 magnification which works well at the macro level, while also functioning as a versatile far-away option that’ll give you plenty of interesting blur in your background while revealing startling detail on your subject.
+It’s not as much as an investment than the average macro lens and delivers a 1:1 magnification which works well at the macro level, while also functioning as a versatile far-away option that’ll give you plenty of interesting blur in your background while revealing startling detail on your subject.

 8. Tamron AF 90mm f/2.8